swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 postUrl(urlString: Lowercased(wrappedValue: "mySite.xyz/myUnformattedUsErNAme"))
 ```

-A setter for the local `urlString` computed property is not synthesized because the setter of `Lowercased.wrappedValue` is `mutating`.
+A setter for the local computed property `urlString` is _not_ synthesized because the setter of `Lowercased.wrappedValue` is `mutating`.

 Consider the following `Reference` property wrapper, which is used on a closure parameter: